ryanshoff/dc21badge/README.md

 back of each card is a string of numbers.
 These appear to be 2-digit numbers ranging from 01-26 which are ordinals into a mapping of the alphabet.
 The mapping is either the standard A-Z mapping or ROT-13, seemingly indicated by the suit.
+At least some of the sentence fragements are from Rush's Tom Sawyer.

 Badges also have a 3-digit binary number on the back.
 Some badges also depict a simple number generator that produces the following sequence.